GRTDataHub/GRTDataHubDevelopment/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.

-Contributing can be either coding improvements or translating for the current chatbots when improvments are made and new chatbots in development.
+Contributing can be either coding improvements or translating for the current chatbots when improvements are made and new chatbots in development.

+All translators that contributed are acknowledged at the top of the respective chatbots.

 For developers that would like to contribute then please do so via a <a href="https://github.com/GRTDataHub/GRTDataHubDevelopment/pulls">Pull Request</a>.

-For non developers that are not confident with creating a Pull Request then please do so via the <a href="https://github.com/GRTDataHub/GRTDataHubDevelopment/discussions">Discussions</a>.
+For non-developers that are not confident with creating a Pull Request then please do so via the <a href="https://github.com/GRTDataHub/GRTDataHubDevelopment/discussions">Discussions</a>.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.